 Meaning and History

-Copyright is used to protect the intangible creations of the intellect.
-Its owners are free to reproduce and copy their creative work – usually for a limited period.
-The duration of copyright depends on the life span of the person who created the work and expires several decades after his death.
+Copyright protects the intangible creations of the intellect.
+Its owners are free to reproduce and copy their creative work, usually for a limited period.
+The duration of copyright depends on the creator’s life span and expires several decades after their death.

 What is Copyright?

-Copyright is a copyright symbol with a protection function.
+Copyright is a symbol that indicates protection.
 It is intended to indicate intellectual property products.
 The mark is formed from the first letter of the word “copyright” surrounded by a ring.

 The Berne Convention was adopted in 1989.
 It allowed the use of © only at will because the creators of the intellectual property began to receive copyright automatically.
 But it should be borne in mind that the presence of a “C” in the circle helps to prove the damage done if the case goes to court.

 The Copyright mark cannot be called a full-fledged emblem because it fulfills a legal function and does not belong to any particular organization.
 It is an abbreviation for “Copyright,” placed inside a white circle with a black outline.
-To reproduce it, there is a special character that has the Unicode U + 00A9.
-Sometimes © is replaced with a simple “C” in parentheses.
+To reproduce it, use the special character with the Unicode value U+00A9.
+Sometimes, © is replaced with a simple “C” in parentheses.
 This option (C) arose because there was no corresponding sign on the typewriters.
-Alternative versions with inscriptions are also allowed: abbreviation “Copr.” or the word “Copyright” without abbreviations.
+Alternative versions with inscriptions are also allowed: the abbreviation “Copr.” or the word “Copyright” without abbreviations.

 Font and Colors

 The letter “C” in the classic version is bold, capitalized, and has no serifs.
-It resembles an open ring and is the same thickness as the width of the circular frame.
-However, the Unicode Copyright symbol (U + 00A9) looks very different: a long serif is at the top end of the “C,” and the arc-shaped line is tapering on both sides.
+It resembles an open ring and is the same width as the circular frame.
+However, the Unicode Copyright symbol (U+00A9) looks very different: a long serif tops the “C,” and the arc-shaped line tapers on both sides.
 As such, the letter looks like the capital “C” in Times New Roman.

 How do I type a copyright symbol?